Individual Research Project Contract

 As a rule of thumb, the student should expect to devote 3-5 hours per week over a 15-week semester for a one credit IRP, 6-10 hours per week per semester for a two credit IRP, or 12-15 hours per week for a three credit IRP.
 Customarily, the project will be a research paper, but the faculty supervisor and the student retain flexibility in end product, and this policy acknowledges that other research and writing experiences may fit within the description of the IRP.
 Where the project is a research paper, the finished product should be respectively 10-15, 20-30, or 35-50 double-spaced, typewritten pages of publishable quality.

 Each project should be designed to be completed in one semester.
-Any extension in deadline must receive the approval of both the faculty member and the Associate Dean.
+Any extension in deadline must receive the approval of both the faculty member and the Assistant Dean.
 The faculty member is solely in charge of grading the project, and the grade shall be a letter grade corresponding to law school course grades.

 Students enrolling in IRP, whether for one, two, or three out-of-class credits, are expected to undertake and complete new academic work and should take note of College Honor Code, Section 2.01, which states that submitting work for credit in a course when that work has already been used for credit in a previous law school course is subject to investigation and possible sanctions, unless the student has permission from the instructor in the second course.